awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2043.md

 +  Fixed an error in handling certain kinds of `ALTER TABLE` commands\.
 +  Fixed an issue with aborted connections because of an error in network protocol management\.

-## Comparison with Aurora MySQL Version 1<a name="AuroraMySQL.Updates.2043.Compare56"></a>
+## Comparison with Aurora MySQL version 1<a name="AuroraMySQL.Updates.2043.Compare56"></a>

 The following Amazon Aurora MySQL features are supported in Aurora MySQL Version 1 \(compatible with MySQL 5\.6\), but these features are currently not supported in Aurora MySQL Version 2 \(compatible with MySQL 5\.7\)\.
 + Asynchronous key prefetch \(AKP\)\.
-For more information, see [Working with Asynchronous Key Prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
+For more information, see [Working with asynchronous key prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
 + Hash joins\.
-For more information, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+For more information, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
 + Native functions for synchronously invoking AWS Lambda functions\.
-For more information, see [Invoking a Lambda Function with an Aurora MySQL Native Function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
+For more information, see [Invoking a Lambda function with an Aurora MySQL native function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
 + Scan batching\.
-For more information, see [Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
+For more information, see [Aurora MySQL database engine updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
 + Migrating data from MySQL using an Amazon S3 bucket\.
-For more information, see [Migrating Data from MySQL by Using an Amazon S3 Bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.
+For more information, see [Migrating data from MySQL by using an Amazon S3 bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.

 ## MySQL 5\.7 compatibility<a name="AuroraMySQL.Updates.2043.Compatibility"></a>